hariseldon99/hariseldon99.github.io/MediaServer_notes.md

     b.
 Sonarr: [GitHub Page](https://github.com/Sonarr/Sonarr)

    Note that you will have to setup supported online indexers for bittorrent.
 There are only a few for Radarr and Sonarr, and they don't always work well.
 Therefore, I also installed the Jackett proxy server which connects to thousands of online indexers and configured radarr and sonarr to use Jackett instead.
 For instructions, checkout the [GitHub page for jackett](https://github.com/Jackett/Jackett).
+Also, see [this section](#bypass-cloudflare-protection) for details on how to use flaresolverr with jackett to bypass bot checks.

   For further details, checkout these HOWTOs: